hairizuanbinnoorazman/blog/content/speaker-profile.md

 # Bio

-Hairizuan is a software developer at Acronis as part of the Search Team.
-He is a avid fan of tools and technologies and has dabbled in various programming languages such as Golang, Python and R. Prior to working at Acronis, he worked at Sparkline where he worked on tools and applications that deal with digital marketing technologies such as Google Analytics and Google Tag Manager.
+Hairizuan is a Devops Engineer at Acronis.
+He is a avid fan of tools and technologies and has dabbled in various programming languages such as Golang, Python and R. He is currently one of the co-organizer for the GDG Cloud Singapore meetup group.

 # Social Profiles